If you’re from the IT industry, you’ve likely to know and have worked with COBIT. But, what exactly is its purpose?

 What is the COBIT Framework?

-The COBIT business orientation includes linking business goals with its IT infrastructure by providing various maturity models and metrics that measure the achievement while identifying associated business responsibilities of IT processes.
-The main focus of COBIT 4.1 was illustrated with a process-based model subdivided into four specific domains, including:
+The COBIT framework links the business goals of companies with their IT infrastructure.
+This is made possible by providing various metrics and maturity goals that enable in measuring the achievements as well as identifying associated business responsibilities involved in IT processes.
+COBIT 4.1 main focus was presented with a model that was divided into 4 domains, including:

 · Planning & Organization